sebastianhaberey/easyborg/README.md

 ### Repositories

-Easyborg doesn't supply any commands for creating repositories.
-It's easy to do this with Borg directly, and you only have to do it once.
-For Easyborg to use a repository, the _borg list_ command must work **without** you having to enter a password of any kind:
+Easyborg doesn't provide any commands for creating repositories.
+It's easy to do with Borg, and you only have to do it once.
+For Easyborg to access a repository, Borg commands must work on it **without** having to enter a password:

 ```
 $ borg list /Volumes/STICK/backup